Michaelangel007/easing/README.md

 # Easing ... what is it and why is it important?

-In UI (User Interface) design, or CG (Computer Graphics) rendering, often times we want to animate some "thing" over time.
-For eample:
+In UI (User Interface) design, UX (User Experience), or CG (Computer Graphics) rendering, often times we want to animate some "thing" over time.
+Basically "cheap physics" where cheap means inexpensive to calculate without resorting to a full physics simulation.
+For example:

 * fade out an object (e.g. transistion alpha from 1.0 to 0.0),
 * interpolate its location so it "slides offscreen" (e.g. change x (or y) over time), or